WendyHWang/Practice_GIT/README.md

 Merged the new branch to master.

-Add a .test.csv file to test gitignore
+Add a .test.csv file to test gitignore.

+Git rm the unwanted files.